Estimating spillovers using imprecisely measured networks: Latent Variable Model for Network Spillovers

 \subsection{Latent Variable Model}

-Suppose the true network of interest $G$ is unobserved and we only observe a mismeasured network $\widetilde{G}$.
+Suppose that the true network of interest $G$ is unobserved and we only observe a mismeasured network $\widetilde{G}$.
 Furthermore, assume the effects of treatment can be characterized with the four exposure conditions defined in (\ref{eq:exposure conditions}).
 For individual $i$, we observe mismeasured exposure condition $C_i(t,\widetilde{G}_i)$ and in-degree $\mathbf{1}^\prime \widetilde{G}_i$.
+Assuming known in-degree does not limit the scope of our work, given available methods to consistently estimate degree \citep{mccormick2010many,breza2020using,breza2023consistently} using survey questions that could also be included.
 The statistical problem is then to model the relationship between these mismeasured statistics and their true, latent, counterparts.
 Given a distribution over the true exposure condition $C_i(t,G_i)$ and in-degree $\mathbf{1}^\prime G_i$, we can use models like those in equations (\ref{eq:potential outcome f model}) and (\ref{eq:f est}) to estimate mean outcomes for each exposure category.
 For notational simplicity, let $\widetilde{C}$ represent the vector of mismeasured exposure conditions, $\mathbf{1}^\prime \widetilde{G}$ the vector of mismeasured in-degree, and $C$ and $\mathbf{1}^\prime G$ the corresponding latent terms.

 Consider subject $i$, who has exposure condition $C_i(t,G_i) \equiv c_{kl}$, degree $\mathbf{1}^\prime G_i \equiv d$, and $t^\prime G_i \equiv d_t$ connections with treated subjects, but for whom we observe exposure condition $C_i(t,\widetilde{G}_i) \equiv c_{\tilde{k}\tilde{l}}$, degree $\mathbf{1}^\prime \widetilde{G}_i \equiv \tilde{d}$, and $t^\prime \widetilde{G}_i \equiv \tilde{d}_t$ connections with treated individuals instead.
 Holding the treatment assignments to be fixed, we can separately model the number of connections to treated subjects $d_t$ and the number of connections to not-treated subjects $d - d_t$, from which we can derive the induced exposure conditions.
 Note this procedure works for any indirect exposure conditions entirely characterized by the number of treated connections and the number of total connections (e.g. ratio of treated connections) and not just (\ref{eq:exposure conditions}).
 Following Bayes' rule and noting we observe $\tilde{d}_t$ treated connections when $x$ of the $d_t$ actual treated connections are dropped and another $\tilde{d}_t - d_t + x$ false connections to treated individuals are observed,